cmu-mars/cmu-robotics/documents/p2-cp2.md

-* A novel search algorithm, inspired by *greedy algorithms*, that reduces the cost repairing complex faults (i.e., multi-line faults) by several orders of magnitude compared to existing genetic-algorithm-based approaches.
+* A novel search algorithm, inspired by *greedy algorithms*, that reduces the cost repairing complex faults (i.e., multi-line faults) by several orders of magnitude compared to existing genetic algorithm--based approaches.
 * The use of *targeted repair* operators and better *fix prediction* to concentrate the allocation of limited resources on likely bug fixes.
 * *Automated (system-level) test generation* for improving fault localisation